integral-business-intelligence/archivist/docs/index.md

+!!! warning "Work in Progress"
-🚧 We are still building the documentation prior to releasing the app 🚧
+    🚧 We are still building the documentation prior to an official release 🚧

 Archivist is an easy-to-use desktop application that: